kirankattii/Leave-approval/server/README.md

 # FastAPI Leave Application System - Backend

 This backend project provides a secure, high-performance leave application system using FastAPI, MongoDB, and AMP for Email.
-It is designed for easy deployment to Heroku.
+It is designed for easy deployment to **Railway** (recommended) or Heroku.

 ## Features
 - Token-based authentication for employees and managers